Ixrec/OuterWildsArchipelagoRandomizer/README.md

 ### What This Mod Changes

 Randomizers in the Archipelago sense—which are sometimes called "Metroidvania-style" or "progression-based" randomizers—rely on the base game having several progression-blocking items you must find in order to complete the game.
-In Outer Wilds progression is usually blocked by player knowledge rather than items, so to make a good randomizer we take away some of your starting equipment, and turn much of that player knowledge into items.
-Here are several examples:
+In Outer Wilds progression is usually blocked by player knowledge, so to make a good randomizer we take away some of your starting equipment (Translator, Scout, Signalscope, etc), and turn much of that player knowledge into items (using warp platforms now requires a "Nomai Warp Codes" item, using the special GD tornado now requires a "Tornado Aerodynamic Adjustments" item, etc).
+These "items" are then placed at randomly selected "locations" while ensuring the game can still be completed.
+Most of the locations in this randomizer are revealing facts in the Ship Log, finding notes/recorders/fuel tanks left by other Hearthians, and scanning each signal source.

-- Translator
-- Scout
-- Signalscope frequencies
-- Nomai Warp Codes (replaces "the player knowing how warp pads work" with a button prompt)
-- Silent Running Mode (the fish have better hearing without this)
-- Tornado Aerodynamic Adjustments
-- Coordinates (since coordinates are randomized by default, you need this to finish)
-- Autopilot
-- Oxygen/Fuel Capacity Upgrades
-- Oxygen/Fuel Refills
-- Marshmallows
-- and more

-In randomizer terms: "items" are placed at randomly selected "locations" (while ensuring the game can still be completed).
-Most of the locations in this randomizer are:

-- Notes, tape recorders and fuel tanks left by other Hearthians
-- Translating pieces of Nomai text (e.g. the High Energy Lab experiment)
-- Reaching important in-game places (e.g. the core of Giant's Deep)
-- Scanning each Signalscope signal source
-- Revealing facts in the Ship Log (which is usually also one of the above)

-Complete lists and descriptions of all the items and locations in the randomizer can be found in-game in the ship log.
+[As shown below](#in-game-ship-log-tracker), complete lists and descriptions of all the items and locations in the randomizer can be found in-game in the ship log.
 Or in randomizer terms: we added an "in-game tracker" to the ship log.
 We strongly recommend using this tracker on your first randomizer playthrough to learn what you're supposed to be doing.

 ## Installation